 There are a number of records of historical value which acknowledge the existence of the Ainu language, such as, for example, a report from a journey to Hokkaido made by Jerome de Angelis (1567-1623), an Italian Jesuit missionary to Japan in 1621, which includes 54 Ainu words (Hokkaido Archives, 2014).
 At the time of compiling these records, missionaries, travellers and scholars carried out journeys exploring, incidentally or purposefully, the Ainu culture and language.
-In this pursuit, the first Ainu-Japanese document Ezokotoba (1704; 「狄言葉」) was compiled by a Buddhist monk called Kunen during his pilgrimage to Ezo (Sato, 2014).
-The later Ainu-Japanese dictionary entitled Moshihogusa (1804; もしぼ草) was compiled by Uehara Kumajirō and covered 2,700 words (Hokkaido Archives, 2014).
+In this pursuit, the first Ainu-Japanese document Ezokotoba (1704; 「狄言葉」)was compiled by a Buddhist monk called Kunen 30 during his pilgrimage to Ezo31 (Sato, 2014).
+The later Ainu-Japanese dictionary entitled Moshihogusa (1804; もしほ草)was compiled by Uehara Kumajirō and covered 2,700 words (Hokkaido Archives, 2014).
 At the beginning of the 20th century John Batchelor (1845-1944), recognised as the world's foremost authority on the Ainu, published a dictionary titled, An Ainu-English-Japanese Dictionary (1905; Figure 5.1), and then a range of books on the Ainu tradition and customs (Irish, 2009; Shibatani, 1990).
-The oldest documents of the Ainu language, similarly to the Frisian case, not having any written system, was developing as a purely oral language.
+The oldest documents of the Ainu lexicon attest that they were compiled by Japanese or European scholars.
+The Ainu language, similarly to the Frisian case, not having any written system, was developing as a purely oral language.